Banana Allergy Symptoms: Causes, Diagnosis, and TreatmentReading time: 7 min

 Individuals with severe banana allergies should have an anaphylaxis action plan in

-case of a severe allergic reaction.
 This plan should include steps to take in an emergency, such as using an epinephrine auto-injector.

-Prevention of banana allergy
+Prevention of Risk factors for banana allergy

 While there is no known way to prevent banana allergy, there are steps that can be taken to reduce the risk of developing an allergic reaction.
 These include: